 Mayor Fischer, community leaders announce free tax preparation service for eligible Louisville residents

-Last year, the VITA campaign and Louisville AARP sites processed more than 14,000 returns, adding more than $19.5 million to the local economy, including nearly $6 million in Earned Income Tax Credits to residents.
+Last year, the VITA campaign and Louisville AARP sites processed nearly 14,000 returns, adding more than $19.5 million to the local economy, including nearly $5.2 million in Earned Income Tax Credits to residents.

 Appointments are recommended for VITA free tax assistance service and can be made now by calling (502) 305-0005 or scheduling online at https://louisvillekyvita.cascheduler.com.